khanahmedm/PostgreSQL/PostgreSQL-exercises.md

 	(membercost < monthlymaintenance/50.0);
 ```

+5. #### Basic string searches
-5. How can you produce a list of all facilities with the word 'Tennis' in their name?
+How can you produce a list of all facilities with the word 'Tennis' in their name?
 ```sql
 select *
 	from cd.facilities